blabosoft/blabosoft_web/docs/_posts/2021-09-08-implementing-queue-in-postgresql.md

 A queue is a good data structure that fits for that kind of problem.
 You can find many good / feature rich queue implemtations ( for example: [Amazon SQS](https://aws.amazon.com/sqs "Amazon Simple Queue Service"){:target="_blank"} )

-However it is possible that you don't want to start using a new componenet to have a simple queue functionality, but you already use a relational database like PostgreSQL.
+However it is possible that you don't want to start using a new component to have a simple queue functionality, but you already use a relational database like PostgreSQL.
 I show you a very simple implementation of queue operations (push, pop) using a relational database.
 Applying this method your jobs can pop items atomically from the queue so having multiple job instances at the same time shouldn't be a problem.

 ## Data Structure